Frameright/image-display-control-web-component/image-display-control/docs/explanation/styling.md

 On older browsers and depending on the `data-disabled=` and `data-css-contain-fallback=` HTML attributes it may set `overflow: hidden;` on its parent element instead.
-See
-[Browser support](browsers.md) and
+See [CSS containment](css-containment.md), [Browser support](browsers.md) and
 [Attribute reference](../reference/attributes.md) for more details.